 Method of no method

 Gongan (jap. kōan) and huatou (jap. wato) need individual instruction, but otherwise why not give it a try.
 Make a choice, do not be too ambitious like me, start low go slow.
-I am short and bulky, more than thirty years ago, my knees when sitting could not touch the floor and needed support.
+I am short and stocky, more than thirty years ago, my knees when sitting could not touch the floor and needed support.
 I kept trying.
 After ten years I got into full lotus, some seconds and with pain.
 Today longer and with tolerable pain.
 Long ago I settled for the Burmese posture and I can sit for a long time, however, I found starting with a short session in full lotus helped my concentration alot.
 That is how it works for me.
 You have to find your own way.